jackiehobson/macscripts/README.md

 ## Dependencies

-Stock MacOS (as of Ventura) includes the required dependencies which are zsh and bash.
+Stock MacOS (as of 13.x) includes the required dependencies which are zsh and bash.

 ## Install